BNasmith/PTForsyth/PTFWorkofChrist.md

 be actionable in the way of libel.
-We have come to this that if you penetrate into the interior of the New Testament you will be accused of being a theologian ; and then it is all over with your welcome.
+We have come to this that if you penetrate into the interior of the New Testament you will be accused of being a theologian; and then it is all over with your welcome.
 But that state of things has to be turned upside down, else the Church dries into the sand.
 There is no